 Quantitative Creative Testing separates new mobile ad creative into two buckets: Concepts and Variations.

-Concepts are totally new, out of the box creative approaches.
+Concepts are totally new, out-of-the-box creative approaches.
 They tend to fail a lot, but when they succeed, they often blow the doors off everything else.
 About 20% of the mobile ad creative testing we do is with Concepts.

 Variations are just what they sound like.
 They’re small tweaks we make to existing creative to see if we can get it to perform better.
 Testing Variations is much “safer,” in that Variations don’t tend to tank as hard as Concepts do, thus they don’t risk wasting as much ad spend.
 Testing Variations also lets us find out which elements of an ad are driving its performance.
 This is precious information for optimizing the ad and for refreshing it later on.
 Being able to refresh creative lets us extend its life and thus radically improves the ROI of creative assets.
 Strategically expanding the audiences we advertise to helps a lot as well.

-To do Quantitative Creative Testing for mobile creative, we take batches of new Concepts and run them against each other in an ad set.
+To do Quantitative Creative Testing for mobile creative, we make batches of new Concepts and run them against each other in an ad set.
 Each new Concept gets about 50,000 impressions before we decide if it’s a winner or a loser.
-If it’s a winner, it gets moved up into another ad set where it will run against other winning mobile ad creative, including the current control.
+If it’s a winner, it gets moved up into another ad set where it will run against another winning mobile ad creative, including the current control.
 If the new ad can outperform all the other ads in that ad set, then it gets moved into another, primary ad set and gets the bulk of the campaign’s spend.

 Two Creative Testing Best Practices to Develop High-Performance Creative Fast